 Bangkok nightlife is world-renowned but it can be difficult as a visitor to find what you’re looking for.
 Specifically, this Bachata Embassy article on Bangkok nightlife will focus on the best places to dance Salsa, Bachata, and Kizomba.

-It will also list some of the most popular areas for exciting nightlife in Bangkok except for Nana Plaza & Soi Cowboy.
-So if you want to know where to dance Salsa, Bachata, and Kizomba in Bangkok, then this article is for you!
+It will also list some of the most popular areas for the best nightlife in Bangkok except for Nana Plaza and Soi Cowboy.
+Both Nana on Soi 4 and Soi Cowboy are part of Bangkok’s red light district.
+So if you want to know where to dance Salsa, Bachata, and Kizomba in the best Bangkok nightclubs, then this article is for you!

-Additionally, if you need help with finding a hotel in Bangkok near the locations identified below, then use our special Bachata Embassy link for hotels.
-Our link features many hotels with fantastic cancellation policies!
+Additionally, if you need help with finding a hotel in Bangkok, one of the world’s top party destinations, then use our special Bachata Embassy link for hotels.
+Our link features many of the best hotels with fantastic cancellation policies!

-DISCLAIMER: Our site contains affiliate links.
-If you buy something through one of these links or promo codes, you won’t pay a penny more, but we will get a small commission, which helps keeps the lights on.
-Additionally, we are an Amazon Associate and earn from qualifying purchases.
+DISCLAIMER: Specifically, our site contains affiliate links.
+If you buy something through one of these links or promo codes, you won’t pay a penny more, but we will get a small commission, which helps keep the lights on.
+Thanks for supporting us!

 The place to go Salsa and bachata dancing in Bangkok on a Wednesday night is Above 11.
-This is also ladies’ night and it is always packed with salsa & bachata dancers.
-It is also a favorite Bangkok Nightlife Instagram spot for visiting tourists.
+This is also ladies’ night and it is always packed with dancers, dancing the night away.
+It is also one of the best rooftop bars in Bangkok at night and an Instagram spot for visiting tourists.

 It is located on the 33rd floor of the Fraser Suites Hotel.
 This is a high-class Bangkok Nightlife rooftop bar and restaurant with some amazing views.
 It has also been listed as one of the top rooftop bars in Bangkok by an international magazine.